Change Dyad Closure

 4 x Assembly Configurations of an Offset-Crank-Slider

-PartRed-14-1b is the Crank - to illustrate the 4 Dyad closures, it does NOT move.
+PartRed-14-1b is the Crank - to illustrate the 4 dyad closures.
+The Crank is not in the Dyad.

-PartRed-14-2 can only rotate around the Pin-Joint, R1, at the end of the Crank.
+PartRed-14-2 : can rotate around the Pin-Joint, R1, at the end of the Crank.

-Therefore, Pin-Joint R2 can ONLY be around the red circle at the end of PartRed-14-2.
+Therefore, Pin-Joint R2 can ONLY be on the red circle at the end of PartRed-14-2.

-Therefore, Pin-Joint R2 can, also, ONLY be along the red lines that are offset from the Slide-Joint.
+Therefore, Pin-Joint R2 can ONLY be on one of the red lines that are offset from the Slide-Joint.

-Therefore, the Pin-Joint R2 can ONLY be at 4 places.
+Therefore, the Pin-Joint R2 can be at 4 places.

-Therefore, the Offset Slider-Crank has 4 possible assembly configurations (Dyad Closures).
+Therefore, the Offset Slider-Crank and the R-R-P dyad has 4 possible assembly configurations (Dyad Closures).